MileHacker Logo

 Travel Insurance

-It is strongly advised to get travel insurance for all travelers.
-A good policy covers medical emergencies, including unexpected illness or injury, and emergency medical evacuation.
-In addition supplies coverage for cancelled trips or interruptions, lost or delayed luggage, and other unforeseen events.
+We highly recommend travel insurance for all travelers.
+A good policy includes coverage for medical emergencies, including unexpected illness or injury, and emergency medical evacuation.
+It also supplies coverage for trip cancellations or interruptions, lost or delayed luggage, and other unforeseen events.
 Choose a regulation that suits your travel style and covers potential natural disaster impacts.

 Medical Coverage